Non-Sequential Decentralized Stochastic Control Revisited: Causality and Static Reducibility: Properties of Non-Sequential Decentralized Stochastic Control Problems

-\begin{example} Let $\Omega=\mathbb{U}^1=\mathbb{U}^2=\{0,1\}$ and $\sigma({\cal I}^1)=2^{\Omega \times \mathbb{U}^2}$, $\sigma({\cal I}^2) = 2^{\Omega \times \mathbb{U}^1}$ (where the notation $2^\mathbb{U}$ denotes the power set, that is the collection of all subsets of the set $\mathbb{U}$).
+\begin{example} Let $\Omega=\mathbb{U}^1=\mathbb{U}^2=\{0,1\}$ and $\mathscr{F}^{1}=2^{\Omega \times \mathbb{U}^2}$, $\mathscr{F}^{2} = 2^{\Omega \times \mathbb{U}^1}$ (where the notation $2^\mathbb{U}$ denotes the power set, that is the collection of all subsets of the set $\mathbb{U}$).
 Consider the following team policy:

-where $1_E$ denotes the indicator function for event $E$.
 For this design, consider the realization $\omega=0$.
 In this case, $(\omega,u^1,u^2)=(0,0,0)$ as well as $(0,1,1)$ are acceptable realizations given the policy stated above.
 A similar setting occurs for $\omega=1$, since $(1,0,0)$ and $(1,1,1)$ are acceptable realizations.
 Hence, for a given cost function $c$, there does not exist, in general, a well-defined (measurable) cost realization variable $c(\omega,u^1,u^2)$ under this policy, and the expectation $E[c(\omega,u^1,u^2)]$ is not well defined given the policy $(\gamma^1,\gamma^2)$.
 This system is not {\it solvable}. \end{example}